preciousbata/cardiovascular_predictor_ui/README.md

 # (Important) Initial setup
 **Linux and Mac users**

-Copy the install.sh file in the root folder of your app, and execute the command, sh install.sh in the root folder, text_classification_app/ in our case.
+Copy the install.sh file in the root folder of your app, and execute the command, sh install.sh in the root folder

 **Windows users**

-Copy the install.bat file in the root folder of your app, and execute the command, install.bat in the root folder, text_classification_app/ in our case.
+Copy the install.bat file in the root folder of your app, and execute the command, install.bat in the root folder.

 This will automatically download the latest binaries from release assets and place them in appropriate folders for you.